 Physical (e.g., injuries, surgery), emotional, or psychological traumas can affect the physical body.

-A definition of trauma I particularly like comes from SAMHSA-HRSA(Substance Abuse and Mental Health Services Administration-Health Resources and Services Administration) Center for Integrated Health Solutions:
+A definition of trauma I particularly like comes from SAMHSA-HRSA (Substance Abuse and Mental Health Services Administration-Health Resources and Services Administration) Center for Integrated Health Solutions:

-Individual trauma results from an event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful or threatening and that has lasting adverse effects on the individual's functioning and physical, social, emotional, or spiritual well-being.
+Individual trauma results from an event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful or life threatening and that has lasting adverse effects on the individual's functioning and physical, social, emotional, or spiritual well-being.

 Please note that trauma is defined as experienced by the survivor.
 The same event that was traumatizing to one person may not be to another.

 Studies indicate an association between chronic pain syndromes and a wide variety of surgical operations and physical trauma.
 Furthermore, past traumatic life events and depressed mood have been found to be predictive of chronic pain; and traumatic childhood events have been found to be significantly related to chronic pain.
 [See below for quotes from scientific studies, and click here for a list of resources addressing trauma and chronic pain.]

 While not all chronic myofascial-pain sufferers have experienced past emotional trauma, from my personal experience and research I know that trauma can be a contributor to chronic pain.
 (It is also likely a contributor to other physical health problems, as well as to mental health issues.)
 Plus, people exposed to trauma can be affected to different degrees.